snrnats/doc-centre/docfx_project/pro/api/help/creating_new_consignments.md

 ```
 </div>

 All PRO consignments have a `{consignmentState}`, indicating the point in the delivery process that that particular consignment is at.
 Newly-created consignments have an initial state of `Unallocated`.
-For more information on how PRO consignment states change across the lifecycle of a consignment, see <span class="highlight">{LINK HERE}</span>
+For more information on PRO consignment states, see the [Consignment States](/pro/api/help/consignment_states.html) page.

 > <span class="note-header">Note:</span>
 >
 > You can also create consignments via the <a href="https://www.electioapp.com/Allocation/ManualUpload">Manual Upload</a> page of the PRO UI.
 This feature is effectively a front-end for the **Create Consignments** API, and is most useful for handling exceptions and cases in which your conventional API workflow cannot be used.
 >
-> For more information on creating consignments via the PRO UI, see [LINK HERE]
+> For more information on creating consignments via the PRO UI, see the _Create a Consignment Manually_ how-to procedure in the PRO Web Admin Portal User Guide.

 ## Creating Consignments From Delivery Options